Program Award Rules and Schedules

 To apply for admission into the Bachelor of Laws (Honours)/Diploma of Legal Practice, students must complete the prescribed application form and submit it to the City Hub in November in the year prior to which admission is sought (please contact the City Hub for further details on the closing date).

-For the selection criteria please see the document provided in the further information section.
+For the selection criteria please see the document provided in the additional information section.

 Generally credit in the Bachelor of Laws is only considered from another law degree.